 A fun activity which helps us learn about the connection between music and our moods

-Mindfulness is a great skill with many wellbeing benefits.
-This activity gives a week of opportunities to learn to be a bit more mindful - in a fun way.
+Mindfulness has heaps of wellbeing benefits.
+Here's a week of opportunities to learn to be more mindful.

 An activity to identify some of the music we feel connected to, and why.

-Hikitia te Hā is a simple breathing and mindfulness sequence that anyone can learn.
-Our videos will show you how.
+Hikitia te Hā is a simple breathing and mindfulness sequence that anyone can learn using our videos.

 This is a mindfulness activity where you and the kids can find some proper, inner calm.